More than four million borrowers have defaulted on student loans, but if they’re hoping bankruptcy will bail them out, they better have a Plan B.

 How many parents have student loans?

-If you’re considering bankruptcy, your loans are probably already in default, meaning you’ve missed nine or more consecutive payments.
-This is more common than you may think; the national default level on student loan repayment is approximately 9 percent.
+If you’re considering bankruptcy, your loans are probably already in default, meaning you haven’t made a payment in more than 270 days (nine months).
+This is more common than you may think.
+The national default level on student loan repayment is approximately 10%, meaning that 4.4 million borrowers are in default on America’s $1.4 trillion student loan problem.

 If You Ignore Your Debts

 Ignoring your student loan debts is the worst option.
-Once you’re in default on government-held loans – which accounted for 90 percent of all student loans in the 2010-11 school year – the federal government has extraordinary collection powers.
+Once you’re in default on government-held loans – which accounted for 90% of all student loans in the 2016-2017 school year – the federal government has extraordinary collection powers.
 It can garnish wages, seize tax refunds or portions of Social Security benefits, and place liens on bank accounts and property.

 And unlike other types of debt, there is no statute of limitations on federal student loans.
 That means that a student loan debtor can be hounded to the grave by the federal bureaucracy or the agency that services loans on behalf of the Department of Education.